cscannell-inacloud/Microsoft-Teams-Docs/teams/feedback.md

 ﻿
 # Submit your questions, bugs, feature requests, and contributions

+> Hitting a problem?
+Have you looked at the [troubleshooting guide](troubleshooting.md)?

 The Microsoft Team (preview) product team responds to the developer community across several channels.
 Please tell us about your:

 - **General questions:** Please send mail to [Microsoft Teams developer support](mailto:microsoftteamsdev@microsoft.com).